Handheld Solar Panels: Harness the Sun in the Palm of Your Hand

 Dependability of Solar Chargers

 Using the sun as your power source makes you reliant on the weather and time of day.
 Panels need to be in the sun and in direct sunlight for optimal exposure.
-We can’t control the weather though and so using solar without backup can be unreliable.
+We can’t control the weather though, so using solar without backup can be unreliable.

 What you can charge is dependent on your solar charger.
 The type of panels use and their rating will determine whether you can charge a 5-watt phone or a 30-watt laptop.